0xADE1A1DE/tracetools/README.md

 ##### TraceTools
-Before building TraceTools, install the dependencies by running the following command (only in Debian like systems, you may have to find correct pacakage names for other distributions).
+Before building TraceTools, install the dependencies by running the following command (only in Debian like systems, you may have to find correct package names for other distributions).

 TraceTools have only been tested on Ubuntu but will work on other systems with minimal changes.

-	sudo apt install libboost-filesystem-dev libboost-math-dev libfftw3-dev cmake
+	sudo apt install libboost-filesystem-dev libboost-math-dev libfftw3-dev libeigen3-dev cmake

 Build the thirdparty `iir1` library by running the following commands,

+	git submodule update --init --recursive
 	cd thirdparty/iir1
 	mkdir base
 	mkdir build
+	cd build
 	cmake .. -DCMAKE_INSTALL_PREFIX=<path_to_trace_tools>/thirdparty/iir1/base
+	make install

 Build TraceTools by running `make` in `./src` directory.
 You may optionally use `PARALLEL=1` to enable OpenMP based parallelism.